Our Faculty

 Faculty and students in the computer lab

-The Johns Hopkins School of Medicine is one of the top recipients of National Institutes of Health funding every year.
+The Johns Hopkins University School of Medicine is one of the top recipients of National Institutes of Health funding every year.
 We are also consistently ranked among the top medical schools in the nation by U.S. News & World Report.
-Our faculty members are leaders in their respective fields yet they all are devoted to training the next generation of biomedical experts, clinicians and researchers.
-Inspired by the founding vision of combining research, teaching with improving human health, they are dedicated to the future of medicine.
+Our faculty members are leaders in their respective fields yet they are devoted to training the next generation of biomedical experts, clinicians and researchers.
+Inspired by the founding vision of combining research, and teaching with improving human health, they are dedicated to the future of medicine.

 Awards and Recognitions